duckhai1/RentingAndroidAppDraft/docs/database/tests/getPlayerBookingsInCity.md

 testGetPlayerBookingsInCityInvalidPlayerId
 ---
-+ _Objective__: Test the stored procedure sets the correct status code and returns the correct relation
++ _Objective__: Test if the request is rejected when provided an invalid player id
 + _Preconditions_:
 	+ `inCityId` is an alphanumeric characters sequence and uniquely identifies a row in `city` relation
 	+ `inPlayerId` does not uniquely identify a row in `player` relation